Petraea/dagobah-training/sessions/03-production-basics/webservers.md

 class: special, middle
 # (Proxy) Web Server Choices and Configuration

-Introduction to Apache and NGINX
+Introduction to NGINX (and Apache)

 slides by @natefoo